Corporate Social Responsibility: definition

 What is "free floating"?

-In simple terms, "free floating" is the sharing of self-service scooters on the street, accessible to all.
+In simple terms, "free floating" is the sharing of scooters on a self-service basis, without any street terminals, accessible to all.
 All you need to do is register on the application to unlock the electric scooter.
-You can use them freely and "park" your electric scooter when you've finished your errand.
+You can use them freely and "park" your electric scooter when your journey is finished.
 It can then be freely used by others.

-Good to know: in Paris, parking on sidewalks will be forbidden and subject to fines.
-Scooters will have to be parked in existing parking spaces for cars, motorized two-wheelers or bicycles.
-City Hall is also working on a project to create 2,500 new spaces reserved for free-floating scooters.
+Good to know: in Paris, parking on pavements will be banned and fines will be imposed.
+Scooters will have to be parked in existing parking spaces for cars, motorised two-wheelers or bicycles.
+The City Council is also working on a project to create 2,500 new spaces reserved for free-floating scooters.

 What are your ambitions for France?